 Some of these companies will try to sign you up on the spot for a credit card.
 This happened to me in Woolies one day when a man representing the then Woolworths banking people approached me and started asking about the rewards program on my current credit card.
 When I told him it had no rewards he thought he was going to make a sale.
 He immediately asked about my personal financial information including how much I earned and whether I had a bad credit history (this is all happening in the pasta aisle – fettuccini isn’t usually the backdrop I choose to discuss my personal financial details with complete strangers).
 When I answered all his questions to his satisfaction, he smiled, shook my hand and said, “Congratulations!
 You qualify for a Woolworths credit card and I can sign you up today!”

 Hmmm.
 I calculated that, given what I would spend at Woolies, the rewards on this card were worth less to me than the annual fee.

-After taking into account the annual fee, you need to spend between about $18,000 and $24,600 on a credit card to receive a $100 voucher.
+After taking into account the annual fee, you need to spend up to about $200,000 on a credit card to receive $100 worth of rewards.
 You don’t get your rewards for free; you pay for them in the form of higher fees and/or interest rates that are incorporated into the card.